 It is a chilly morning.
 All our people, except the Afghans and the Hill-men, look collapsed with vol. II.
-25

-The miserables have encased their bodies cold. in Postins. become Macintoshes by dint of wear: they have doubled their head-gear, and have folded the ends of their turbans round their jaws, but their legs are almost naked, their feet quite so.
+cold.
+The miserables have encased their bodies in Postins, become Macintoshes by dint of wear; they have doubled their head-gear, and have folded the ends of their turbans round their jaws, but their legs are almost naked, their feet quite so.
 Such is the custom throughout the East.
-Párdesi1 horse-keepers crouch upon their heels in a wretched state, or glide about like unhappy Shades o'er the mournful fields by Acheron, wrapped up their dripping blankets, half-paralyzed, and wretched beyond power of description. never do to leave them by themselves, or they will work hard to die of torpor.
-The only way to cure them is compulsory labour; make them saddle the camels, hoist the boxes, tie the Salitahs, and trudge along the road as fast as their legs will carry them.
+Our Párdesi1 horse-keepers crouch upon their heels in a wretched state, or glide about like unhappy Shades o'er the mournful fields by Acheron, wrapped up in their dripping blankets, half-paralyzed, and wretched beyond power of description.
+It will never do to leave them by themselves, or they will work hard to die of torpor.
+The only way to cure them is compulsory labour; make them saddle the camels, hoist the boxes, tie the Salitahs,2 and trudge along the road as fast as their legs will carry them.